HACManchester/documentation/docs/Membership/Rules.md

 Radioactive Materials
 No live animals or perishable articles including food No genetically modified organisms

+# Critical Infrastructure
+We have numerous assets that we consider critical infrastructure, and that members must not work on or make changes to themselves.

+These include:

+* Our physical building, external walls, and internal walls
+* Doors, locks, and access control systems
+* Electrical infrastructure, wiring, and sockets
+* Plumbing infastructure
+* Safety infrastructure (first aid kits, fire extinguishers, fire alarms)
+* On-site digital infrastructure, networking equipment, and network wiring
+* Online digital infrastructure, websites, and services

+The board of directors will coordinate any work needed on items of critical infrastructure to ensure the board maintain oversight and awareness of changes to our critical infrastructure, and make sure we are operating in compliance with legal, health & safety, landlord, and insurance obligations.

+If you become aware of any issues affecting critical infrastructure, please report it via our [Member Incident Report](https://forms.gle/PgARKofR3oV7wqyNA) form as either “Broken tool/Malfunctioning Equipment” or “Something else”.

 # Definitions
 The Board of Directors a.k.a The Board, The Directors, The Governance